METRO Q Card

-The METRO Q Card is a contactless smart card used to ride on public transportation in Greater Houston.
+The METRO Q Card was a contactless smart card used to ride on public transportation in Greater Houston.
 It was developed by Affiliated Computer Services, and administered by the Metropolitan Transit Authority of Harris County.
-The card can be used on METRO Bus, METRORail, and METROLift.
+The card was used on METRO Bus, METRORail, and METROLift.
 The cards are based upon the MIFARE Classic 1K standard and are freely available but expire.

+In December 2025, Metro introduced the new RideMETRO card, which functions the same way as the Q Card but gives out only a free local ride per 10 paid ones.
+It previously was five free per 50.